dogukartal/DCmotor_anomaly_detection/README.md

 **NOT Optimizable in HPO:**
 - **Data processing parameters** (window_size, stride, etc.) - these are "baked into" the processed data
-- **Simulation parameters** - these are used to generate the training data

-**Why this design?**
-HPO operates on pre-processed data to avoid circular dependencies:
-- If HPO tried to optimize `window_size`, it would need to re-process data for each trial
-- This would be extremely slow and create tight coupling
-- Instead, run data processing once, then optimize model hyperparameters

 **To optimize window_size:** Run separate experiments with different window sizes, then compare results.